Navigating Atlanta Neighborhoods: ITP vs. OTP Find the perfect place to call home inside or outside Atlanta's perimeter

 Greenspace: With a $25 million parks bond to improve existing city parks, Marietta has made major renovations to the Aviation Sports Complex, Custer Soccer Complex, Laurel Park and more.
 Parks in the city are a great value to the community and are greatly used by those who live close by and in neighboring areas.

 Local Flair: More than 60 vendors grace the Marietta Square Farmers Market most Saturdays and Sundays throughout the year, with an Artists Market in conjunction with it from April to November.
-Big on history, the Ghost of Marietta Walking Tours also attract people from all over the metro area, as do the square’s tree lighting ceremony each winter, Taste of Marietta and various annual festivals.
+Big on history, the Ghosts of Marietta Walking Tours also attract people from all over the metro area, as do the square’s tree lighting ceremony each winter, Taste of Marietta and various annual festivals.

 Growth/Development: From residential to commercial properties, developers are investing in Marietta.
 A range of in-town living options meets everyone’s needs with condos, single-family homes and a mixed used development, Meeting Park, within walking distance of the Marietta Square.
 The public-private investment is also working to revitalize Franklin Road, home to the newly-formed Gateway Marietta Community Improvement District (CID), which will give the business and property owners a stronger voice in the community and aid in guiding development initiatives.